AmyOShea/Angies-Beauty-MS1/README.md

 * All other photos provided by Angelika (business owner).

 ## Acknowledgements
+* Thanks to Lisa for being the go-between for myself and Angelika for the first while.
 * A massive thank you to my family and friends that tesed throughout, I apologize for all of the harrassment and appreciate all of your efforts.
 * A shout out to my mam for learning to make an epic cup of coffee and delivering them to my desk!
 * A thank you to my mentor Antonio Rodriguez for the helpful direction in starting this project and all of the helpful resources you provided that helped throughout.